Lean PCOS Diet and Lifestyle Recommendations

 24 Lean PCOS Diet and Lifestyle Recommendations

-Whether or not you have insulin resistance, it’s important that follow as many of my tips as possible.
-Because it’s not all about insulin resistance!
-High levels of androgens, inflammation, and altered gut microbiome are also major components of PCOS.
+Insulin resistance, high levels of androgens, inflammation, and altered gut microbiome are also major components of PCOS.
 A healthy diet and lifestyle for PCOS can play a role in helping each of these areas.
 It’s also so important that you develop a healthy relationship with food to decrease your risk of an eating disorder.
-Note: even if you are insulin resistant, it doesn’t mean you need to avoid or strictly limit your carbs.

 Mediterranean diet